24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 I was in an accident involving an 18-wheeler; who is liable for the accident?

 When a passenger vehicle is involved in an accident caused by a commercial vehicle, victims often question who is responsible for their injuries and the damages to their car.
-The question of liability with commercial trucks is often complicated because of the large web of individuals responsible for the truck itself as well as the truck driver’s actions.
+The question of liability with commercial trucks is often complicated because of the large web of individuals responsible for the truck itself and the truck driver’s actions.
 Truck drivers are responsible for obeying all driving laws, following hours of service regulations, and making sure they are in the best state of mind to drive.
-When they neglect these responsibilities and cause an accident, they are liable for the consequences.
-Trucking companies that employ drivers are responsible for training and supervising drivers.
+They are liable for the consequences when they neglect these responsibilities and cause an accident.
+Trucking companies that employ drivers are responsible for training and supervising those drivers.
 Poor training, inadequate truck maintenance, and pushing drivers to meet deadlines and drive longer hours can lead to accidents.
 When trucking companies neglect their responsibilities, they are liable for any accidents that occur as a result.
 In many cases, it is common for a legal team to pursue charges against multiple parties whose negligence or recklessness played a part in causing your accident.
-At the McCutchen Napurano - The Law Firm, we will use all of our resources to pursue charges against any negligent party and maximize your compensation.
+At the McCutchen Napurano - The Law Firm, we will use all our resources to pursue charges against any negligent party and maximize your compensation.

-How do you know if a commercial truck driver was over their hours of service?
+How do you know if a commercial truck driver exceeded their service hours?

-Large commercial trucks have electronic control modules, also known as black boxes, incorporated into their engine system.
+Large commercial trucks incorporate electronic control modules, and black boxes, into their engine system.
 The black boxes record data about the truck’s operations, including time driven.
 Additionally, many trucking companies operate on driver logs that keep track of the driving time.
-When an accident occurs, the driver log and black box data should be able to tell you how long the driver was operating before the accident, and if they have gone over the regulated hours of service allowed.
+When an accident occurs, the driver logs and black box data should be able to tell you how long the driver was operating before the accident and if they have gone over the regulated hours of service allowed.
 It is not uncommon for trucking companies to try to cover or destroy this evidence as an effort to distance themselves from liability.
 The attorneys of the McCutchen Napurano - The Law Firm are familiar with the usefulness of this data in pursuing legal action and will do everything they can to ensure they get it.

 What damages can be recovered in a trucking accident?

 The size and force of large commercial vehicles make them capable of extreme destruction when involved in an accident.
-If you are involved in an accident caused by an 18-wheeler or another type of commercial vehicle, you may be entitled to compensation for a variety of damages, including physical pain and injuries, mental anguish, property damage, medical bills, and even loss of income from time spent away from work.
-The attorneys of the McCutchen Napurano - The Law Firm are familiar with the recoverable damages in trucking accidents and will advise you on the steps you should take in recovering the compensation you need.
+Call us if you are involved in an accident caused by an 18-wheeler or another type of commercial vehicle.
+You may be entitled to compensation for various damages, including physical pain and injuries, mental anguish, property damage, medical bills, and even loss of income from time spent away from work.
+The attorneys of the McCutchen Napurano - The Law Firm are familiar with the recoverable damages in trucking accidents.
+They will advise you on the steps you should take to recover the compensation you need.

 JUSTICE